pdfsystems/backup/README.md

 ```bash
 docker exec -it {container_name} php artisan user:create-token
 ```
+Once created, be sure to copy the token and paste it into your application as it will not be shown again.

 #### Create Application
 ```bash
 docker exec -it {container_name} php artisan application:create
 ```
+Once created, you will need to copy the `id` of the application and paste it into your application configuration.

 ### API